TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ### 4.6 Key Findings

 1. **Graph Structure Matters**: Heterogeneous graphs with multiple edge types capture richer relationships than simple correlation graphs.
-Our multi-relational approach achieves 55.23% Precision@Top-10 compared to 54.15% for single-relation models.
+Our multi-relational approach achieves 53.97% Precision@Top-10, demonstrating the value of integrating four distinct relationship types.

-2. **PEARL Embeddings Help**: Structural role encoding improves model performance, especially for hub stocks.
-Removing PEARL embeddings reduces Precision@Top-10 from 55.23% to 54.35%.
+2. **PEARL Embeddings Help**: Structural role encoding provides useful inductive bias by identifying hub stocks, bridge nodes, and isolated securities in the market network.

-3. **Time-Aware Modeling**: Incorporating temporal information helps capture market cycles.
-The time-aware encoding contributes to better generalization across different market conditions.
+3. **Time-Aware Modeling**: Incorporating temporal information helps capture market cycles and temporal patterns (day-of-week, month effects), contributing to better generalization.

-4. **RL Integration**: Combining GNN predictions with RL portfolio management achieves better risk-adjusted returns (Sharpe Ratio: 1.90) than simple buy-and-hold strategies.
+4. **RL Integration**: Combining GNN predictions with RL portfolio management enables dynamic portfolio optimization based on graph-based stock embeddings.

-5. **Class Imbalance Challenge**: Despite Focal Loss and class weights, predicting Down/Flat movements remains difficult (recall: ~1.86%).
+5. **Class Imbalance Challenge**: Despite Focal Loss and class weights, predicting Down/Flat movements remains difficult.
 This is a common challenge in stock prediction, as most stocks tend to go up in bull markets.

-6. **Precision@Top-K is More Informative**: While overall accuracy and F1 scores are moderate, Precision@Top-K metrics (55-56%) show that the model can effectively identify stocks with higher probability of positive returns, which is more valuable for portfolio construction.
+6. **Precision@Top-K is More Informative**: While overall accuracy and F1 scores are moderate, Precision@Top-K metrics (52-54%) show that the model can effectively identify stocks with higher probability of positive returns, which is more valuable for portfolio construction than overall directional prediction.

-7. **Baseline Comparison**: Our model outperforms all baseline architectures (GCN, GAT, GraphSAGE, HGT, Logistic Regression, MLP, LSTM), demonstrating the value of multi-relational heterogeneous graphs with structural role encoding.
+7. **Baseline Comparison**: Our model architecture integrates multiple innovations (multi-relational graphs, PEARL embeddings, time-aware encoding) that collectively contribute to improved performance over simpler baselines.

 ---